camp parent informationWelcome to the Summer of 2020!

 In order to keep our campers healthy, we ask for your cooperation in keeping home any child with a cold or other symptoms of illness.
-Your child’s medical form(s) must be completed by your physician and returned to camp before Saturday, May 14, 2016.
+Your child’s medical form(s) must be completed by your physician and returned to camp.
 This is a Suffolk County Health Department regulation.
 Your cooperation in returning the medical form(s) in a timely manner is both appreciated and a requirement.
 We recommend that you make an appointment with your child’s physician now, so that returning your child’s medical form(s) won’t be delayed.

 Please fill out your child’s Camper Profile Sheet carefully and thoroughly.
 In order for us to fully understand your child and to help make his/her adjustment to camp easier, this profile will be shared with your child’s Director.
-Please return this form with your child’s medical form on or before Saturday, May 14, 2016.
+Please return this form with your child’s medical form.

 Tuition Refund Plan